yatsu/jaffle/docs/commands/start.rst

       }
     }

 Resolved variables are passed to the later configurations.
-Given that we have the following two configurations and use them as ``turret start a.hcl b.hcl``.
+Given that we have the following two configurations and use them as ``jaffle start a.hcl b.hcl``.

 a.hcl: